1962 Local News

 Today, Roadtrip-'62 ™ looks at some of the news from South Carolina in 1962.
 And, we take a little roadtrip to do so.
 We begin in Charleston, on the Atlantic Ocean.
 Charleston is served by three US-numbered highways: US-17, US-52, and US-78.
+Additionally, US-176 begins just north of town and that's the highway we will follow today.
 During 1962, the centennial of the Civil War was being commemorated around the country, and we could have visited the place where it all began.
 Fort Sumter is most famous today because Confederate States of America forces fired the first shots of the Civil War upon Federal troops at Fort Sumter on April 12, 1861.
 Fort Sumter National Monument comprises several sites in Charleston Harbor, including of course the fort.
 We’ll have more to say about the Civil War when we get to the state capitol at Columbia, South Carolina.

 From our point of view here in 2017, one of the most interesting things the legislature did in 1962 was to pass a resolution ordering raising the Confederate flag over the South Carolina State House.
 It had not previously flown there, but was raised in 1961 as part of the official commemoration of the centennial of the beginning of the Civil War.
 These celebrations kicked off in Charleston, where the fighting had begun 100 years earlier.
 In March of the next year, the legislature finally passed a resolution to officially fly the flag, but it did not contain any ending date.
 As a result, it was still flying in 2015, when the current South Carolina Governor Nikki Haley requested that it be removed.
 She noted, "This flag, while an integral part of our past, does not represent the future of our great state."
 The legislature met almost immediately and voted to finally remove the flag.
 It was removed in July, 2015 and handed to a state archivist during a dignified, 10-minute ceremony.
 The flag flown in South Carolina was technically the battle flag of the Army of Northern Virginia, not the “national” flag of the Confederate States of America.